p-svacha/BlockMaps/README.md

 The framework comes with a custom implementation of the A* algorithm that is used for pathfinding.
 Pathfinding is entity-specific and takes into account an entity's specific movement attributes and skills.
 When searching for paths, various options can be configures like forbidden zones, or the vision system (i.e. only take into account explored nodes).

+Each path from one node to another is specific to an entity has a specific cost, which can is affected by various factors, such as the attributes, stats and skills of entity moving on it, the surface and shape of the nodes traversed and other entities passed through along the path.

 <br/><img src="Screenshots/Navmesh.png" alt="navmesh" width="600" /><br/>
 _Navmesh preview in the world editor showing different kinds of transitions (walk, climb, hop, swim)_